it's a dog's world

 Picture

-With the increase in temperatures, we all know it’s not safe to leave our dogs in a parked vehicle.
-Do you know just how quickly the temperature can rise in the time it takes to purchase a cold drink at a local store?
+With the increase in temperatures, we all know it’s not safe to leave our dogs in a parked car.
+Did you know just how quickly the temperature can rise in the time it takes to purchase a cold drink at a local store?
 When the outside temperatures is 80 degrees, in just 10 minutes the inside of your car soars to 100 degrees!

 Picture